sgomezmelo/Brownian-Dynamics/README.md

 ## Introduction

 The code in this repository implements a coupled Brownian Dynamics/Grand Canonical Monte Carlo (BD/GCMC) routine to model the self assembly of the Spindle Assembly Abnormal Protein 6 (SAS-6) into nonameric rings.
 The algorithm solves the Langevin equations of motion of suitably coarse grained particles on a 2D fluid in contact with a reservoir which allows for particle exchange, thus modelling adsorption via statistical simulation of GCMC.
 The repository also includes a file for the fitting of coagulation fragmentation equations (CF) in the reaction limited approximation to the simulated concentrations in time.
-This is the official repository of -.
+This is the official repository of the manuscript "Adsorption and self-assembly of SAS-6 rings on a surface: a grand canonical Brownian dynamics study".

 ## Libraries